BettLawi/Kitabu-app/README.md

 1. Clone the repository through this command 'git clone https://github.com/your-username/bookstore-app.git'
 2. Navigate to the project directory 'cd bookstore-app'
 3. Install the dependencies through 'npm install'
+4. Start the development server 'npm start'.
+This will launch the app in your browser at 'http://localhost:3000'.